VuDuc0909/Custom-TinyUSB-HID-Device/README.md

 # Custom TinyUSB HID Device

-This library provides an Arduino Mouse.h and Keyboard.h compatible API for TinyUSB stack mouse, keyboard and consumer control.
+This library provides an Arduino Mouse.h and Keyboard.h compatible API for TinyUSB stack mouse, keyboard, consumer control and gamepad.

 Copy all files to your "Arduino/libraries".
 See the "examples" folder for sample sketches.